-Local media and people with a platform may be able to spread the word about your campaign, but your story is much more compelling if you wait until you have secured at least 20 pledges, as you can then cite local support for your project.
-In the first instance you might want to alert them to the campaign and just ask them to keep an eye on it.
+Local media and people with a platform may be able to spread the word about your campaign.
+But your story will be more compelling once you have secured at least 20 pledges, as you can cite local support for your project.
+In the first instance, you may want to alert them to the campaign, asking them to keep an eye on it.
 Once you have more backers, then is the time to follow up with a more concrete ask to promote and support the project.